 Some of these links are affiliate links.
 This means if you make a purchase through that link, I receive a small commission at no extra cost to you.
 Read my full disclosure!

-To make the tips in these post a breeze to remember, I solidified everything (and added a bit more) to my First Time Flying Checklist, available to download and print for free in The Travel Library.
+To make the tips in this post a breeze to remember, I solidified everything (and added a bit more) to the First Time Flying Checklist, available to download and print for free in The Travel Library.

 Pre-Trip Jitters: How to Prepare Before You Go to the Airport

 Since you’re flying alone for the first time, you’ll want to have the most comfortable experience possible.
 For some people, this may look different when it comes to choosing your seat on the plane (although I think we can all agree choosing the middle seat is uncomfortable on any flight.)

 The pros of the aisle seat are that you may get a bit of extra legroom and you won’t have to bother anyone if you need to get up and use the restroom or move around the cabin.
 Pros of the window seat are being able to lean against the wall of the cabin, which can help you sleep or rest better, and of course, taking in the view!

 If it’s your first flight ever, my suggestion would be window seat – when else do you get the chance to float among the clouds and have a bird’s eye view on the planet!

 If the sound of that gives you anxiety though, you may love the aisle seat and the freedom it allows you to move around.

 Save on flights trying my favorite cheap flight hacks!

 Beware of Short Stopover Times Between Connecting Flights